Hypermobile Ehlers-Danlos Syndrome

 Physical Therapy evaluations and follow up appointments are approximately 30 minutes in length and will be performed in the office to address specific injuries or issues that can be treated formally in a clinic environment (one or two troublesome areas).
 A treatment plan will be established with a home program to follow as well.
 Aquatic therapy may be a part of the treatment process as well if needed.
 These appointments will be billed through the patient’s insurance company if applicable and the appropriate copay or coinsurance will be collected at the time of appointments.

 Consultations for more general issues and multiple complaints that the patient wishes to discuss with Dr. Stott are scheduled for 45 minutes and are an out of pocket cost to the patient.
 These appointments are commonly used for those trying to establish a fitness routine appropriate to the patient at the time, discuss multiple joint issues and general treatment strategies, and/or determine what sort of care or follow up may be needed for particular complaints.

-Currently Dr. Stott is treating full time out of our Golden location.
+Currently Dr. Stott is treating out of our Golden location Tuesdays and Thursdays, Thornton Mondays and Wednesdays, and Broomfield on Fridays.
 When you call to schedule your appointment, be sure to let the staff know you are calling for an appointment with Dr. Stott related to hEDS and which type of appointment you wish to make (an evaluation for injury or a general consultation).
 Please arrive 20 minutes early to the first appointment to fill out the required paperwork.
 Feel free to bring in or fax us additional medical records for review.
 If for any reason you arrive late for your appointment, you will have an abbreviated session, so please be sure to arrive as scheduled.